meilisearch/documentation/reference/errors/overview.md

 # Errors

-In this page you may find an exhaustive list of Meilisearch API errors.

 ## The basics

 - Why do you get an error?
 - Types of errors

-We use the following HTTP status code in the response depending on the success or failure:
+We use the following HTTP status codes in the response depending on success or failure:

 | Status Code         | Description                                                     |
 |---------------------|-----------------------------------------------------------------|